 The Forest Pansy Redbud Trees job is never really done.
 Beautiful color could be seen for more than a few weeks or months with this medium sized, compact tree.
 If you are looking for that tree to add a little sparkle to your landscape, try the Forest Pansy Redbud.

-Unlike other Redbuds, the Forest Pansy produces a wine color purple leaf in the spring when Forest Pansy’s appear.
+Unlike other Redbuds, the Forest Pansy produces a wine color purple leaf in the spring after the flowers have faded.
 Clusters of tiny, rose-purple, pea-like flowers bloom on gray branches that stretch out vertically for 2-3 weeks in early spring (March-April), before the foliage emerges.

 Flowers are darker and more purplish than other ones that you see.
 Heart-shaped leaves open bright reddish-purple and gradually mature to a more subdued purple as summer approaches.

 The leaves of the Redbud turn green by this point.
 Spurts of purple are possible as the season goes on.
 The leaves of the Forest Pansy then turn yellow as the fall season arrives.

 The Forest Pansy Redbud has a rapid growth rate.
 At maturity you could expect it to be between 20-30 ft tall, with a 15-20 ft spread.
 Though they do best in light, rich soil, Forest Pansy’s will adapt to any soil (clay, sand, alkaline etc.).
 They are both drought and pollution tolerant.
 In order to grow and produce beautiful flowers, the Forest Pansy Redbud does require sunlight.
 The more sunlight the Forest Pansy has the better.

 |Grows in Zones||5, 6, 7, 8, 9|

 |Mature Height||20-30 Feet|

 |Mature Width||20-30 Feet|